 On this date in 2006, Kobe Bryant erupted for a Los Angeles Lakers franchise record of 81 points in an 18-point comeback win over the Toronto Raptors at the Staples Center.

-Along with his career-high figures, Kobe also recorded six rebounds, three steals and two assists.
-He dropped his points tally on an efficient 60.9 percent shooting from the field (28-of-46), 53.8 percent from beyond the 3-point line (7-of-13) while knocking down 18 of his 20 attempts from the charity stripe.
+Along with his career-high, Kobe also recorded six rebounds, three steals and two assists.
+He dropped the historic number on an efficient 60.9 percent shooting from the field (28-of-46), 53.8 percent from beyond the 3-point line (7-of-13) while knocking down 18 of his 20 attempts from the foul line.

 Quite a few of Kobe's 30-plus point scoring nights in the seasons prior came in a losing effort but not on this day - though the Lakers did find themselves in trouble in the second half.